MrForExample/FlexiSyncMVD/server_demo/README.md

 docker compose --profile local up -d
 ```

-This will start the MinIO service in the background, and create a new bucket called `sortium` contained some example objects that you can use to make requests.
+This will start the MinIO service in the background, and create a new bucket called `server_demo` contained some example objects that you can use to make requests.
 The access credentials are the same as the ones defined inside the `.env.example` file.

 ## Example Requests